Nonlinear Network Autoregression: Quasi maximum likelihood inference

-Assumption~\ref{interior} is standard, see \citet[Ch.~3]{tani2000}, among others.
-Assumptions~\ref{smoothness}-\ref{bounded away from 0} are also standard regularity conditions for proving asymptotic normality of the QMLE.
-These imply that $f(\cdot)$ is sufficiently smooth and bounded away from 0, so that higher order derivatives of the quasi log-likelihood function exist and are finite.
-The last part of Assumption~\ref{smoothness} is crucial for the invertibility of the Hessian matrix.
-These assumptions are commonly employed in the estimation of nonlinear time series models.
-We now give additional assumptions employed for developing inference when $\left\lbrace N, T \right\rbrace \to\infty$ and the necessary network properties.
+Such regularity conditions have been employed in the literature to guarantee consistency and asymptotic normality of the QMLE in the context of nonlinear time series models; see \cite[Ch.~3]{tani2000}, among others.
+We now give additional assumptions employed for developing inference when $\left\lbrace N, T_N \right\rbrace \to\infty$ and the necessary network properties.
 Define